Corona Rintawan: COVID-19 pandemic

 Upon the outbreak of COVID-19 in Indonesia, Muhammadiyah formed an emergency command center and appointed Corona as its chief, allocating 20 hospitals in Java and Sumatra to handle the disease backed by some 30,000 philanthropic locations operated by the organization in Indonesia.
 Corona prepared two programs to handle the outbreak: one through raising awareness of potential risk factors, which included spreading the awareness of the need for self-isolation.
 The other program was aimed at motivating those who had hoarded face masks to donate them to others.

 Corona publicly stated his concern about people using chloroquine for self-medication, touted by both Indonesian President Joko Widodo and American President Donald Trump as a potential cure for COVID-19, and getting drug poisoning.
 In April, he was enlisted by the Indonesian National Board for Disaster Management (BNPB) as a special staff, resulting in him being replaced at the head of Muhammadiyah's response team.
 Later on, he criticized government policy to open up restrictions as putting economy over public health.

+Post-COVID

+In 2023, Corona was deployed to an Indonesian field hospital in Hassa, Hatay, Turkey following the 2023 Turkey–Syria earthquake.
+He was deputy head of the Indonesian Emergency Medical Team.